pewarnes/pewarnes.github.io/_pages/research.md

 # Job Market Paper
 [<font size="5">Transport Infrastructure Improvements and Spatial Sorting: Evidence from Buenos Aires</font> ](/files/warnes_pablo_jmp.pdf)

-Awarded a research grant from the CAF - Development Bank of Latin America ($15,000).
+Awarded a research grant from the CAF - Development Bank of Latin America.

 *How do improvements in the urban transport infrastructure affect the spatial sorting of residents with different levels of income and education within a city?
 What are the welfare